Hanging flower decor – how to use hanging flowers for a pretty display

-Hanging flowers is having something of a moment.
+Hanging flowers are having something of a moment.
 Perfect for special celebrations, such as wedding parties, hanging floral decor can be used all year round to create pretty seasonal centerpieces over tables, consoles and even fireplaces.
 Think: wreaths but more modern, and more laid back.

 You can use your own flower bed ideas to source the blooms for the display, but you can of course resort to the florist if there's a particular flower you want to feature.
-Here, we are using flowers available at the height of summer: dahlias and honeysuckle berries, taken from the garden of floral designer Brigitte Girling of Moss & Stone.
+Here, we are using flowers available at the height of summer: dahlias and honeysuckle berries, taken from the garden of floral designer Brigitte Girling of Moss & Stone (opens in new tab).

 'The starting point for this arrangement was the dahlias towering in my garden,' Girling says.
 'These bright and bold blooms fell out of favor for a while but they are very much on trend now – and deservedly so.'

 This statement piece is ideal for a special occasion, either hanging from a branch outside, from a patio pergola, or suspended from a ceiling indoors.

 - Chicken wire.